jeremierostan/brise/README.md

 NB.
-If tou encounter an issue, you might need to
+If you encounter an issue, you might need to
 - Install download and install Homebrew (https://brew.sh/)
 - Then install PortAudio
 ```